bentoml/BentoVLLM/jamba1.5-large/README.md

 <div align="center">
-    <h1 align="center">Self-host Jamba 1.5 Mini with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Jamba 1.5 Large with vLLM and BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy Jamba 1.5 Mini using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+This is a BentoML example project, showing you how to serve and deploy Jamba 1.5 Large using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.

 See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.